gjtorikian/biscotto/README.md

 ### Internal: This does some secret stuff. ###
 ```

-If you specify a status for a method within a block, the status is respected.
+If you explicitly specify a status for a method within a block, the status is respected.
 For example: